 The cumulative effect of all these efforts is to create a multi-pronged marketing campaign to bring attention to your work.
 You may be the greatest artist of your generation, but if you aren’t giving the world a chance to discover you, your talent will be overlooked.

-Read about the Chelsea International Fine Art Competition, partners with Agora Gallery, and see how you can submit your portfolio this year!
+Read about Chelsea International Photography Competition, partners with Agora Gallery, and see how you can submit your portfolio this year!